MinhNTN11112004/Number-recognition-using-MNIST-dataset/README.md

 The model achieved an accuracy of approximately **99.5%** on the test dataset in best model(CNN).
 You can view the training and validation accuracy over epochs in the generated plots.

+The YOLO model's performance was evaluated using mean Average Precision (mAP) as the primary metric.
+The results are as follows:

+- **mAP**: The model achieved a mean Average Precision of **81%**, indicating its effectiveness in detecting and classifying multiple digits within a single image.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.